-Guess what?
-After two weeks photographing the animals on safari I can hear their thoughts:
+After two weeks photographing the animals on safari, I can hear their thoughts!

 Just after our group had gobbled down the appetizers; platters of sage bread, roasted quail and olive salad, voices rose in song from the dark periphery of the boma.

-There was something primordial in the singer’s voices, it seemed each note touched every part inside of their bodies before it could emerge from their mouths and there is always something powerful about voices that join together to create one complex sound.
+The singer’s voices were gorgeous.
+It seemed each note touched every part inside of their bodies before it could emerge from their mouths, and there is always something powerful about voices that join together to create one complex sound.

-After the singers departed to much fanfare our dinner of Springbok, ostrich and lamb was served.
+After the singers departed with much fanfare, our dinner of Springbok, ostrich and lamb was served.
 Following that was Faith’s homemade blueberry tart.

 Reluctantly, we all climbed back into the Jeeps and our bush guide Jono drove us back to the lodge, using only the light of the full moon as his guide.